mofasass/widget-core-library/tutorials/7 - Using React and widget-components.md

 Widget-components is a collection of reusable components written with [React](https://facebook.github.io/react/) framework.
+The use of React and these widget-components is completely optional, but they help a lot in the development and with keeping the style of the widget consistent with the style of the Sportsbook.
 Currently the list involves following components: OutcomeButton

 ### Pre-requisites